Last Updated on July 2, 2026 by Daniel Globe

 Contact Southwest Support

 When your trip history isn’t enough, Southwest support can help you track down old flights without a confirmation number.
-Call 1-800-435-9792 and ask for flight retrieval help.
+Call 1-800-435-9792, Southwest’s official 24/7 customer service line, and ask for flight retrieval help.

-You’ll want the email tied to your account or the credit card used to book, because agents can use that information to locate your records.
-Keep your travel details nearby so you can answer customer inquiries quickly and move the process along.
+You’ll want the email tied to your account or the credit card used to book, since agents can use that information to locate your records.
+Keep your travel details nearby so you can answer questions quickly.

 Check Southwest Receipts for Recent Trips